Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Some local properties of compactly generated groups

-\begin{prop} Let $G$ be a non-trivial compactly generated locally C-stable \tdlc group with no non-trivial compact normal subgroups.
-Let $\{M_1,\dots, M_n\}$ be the set of minimal closed normal subgroups of $G$ (afforded by Proposition~\ref{cmsoc}).
-Then: \begin{enumerate}[(i)] \item $\QZ(M_i) = 1$ for all $i$.
+\begin{thm} Let $G$ be a non-trivial compactly generated \tdlc group.
+Suppose that $G$ has trivial quasi-centre, no non-trivial compact normal subgroups and no non-trivial compact abelian locally normal subgroups.
+Let $\{M_1,\dots, M_n\}$ be the set of minimal non-trivial closed normal subgroups of $G$ (which is indeed finite by Proposition~\ref{cmsoc}) and let $\eta_i = \lpc(M_i)$ for $1 \le i \le n$.